 Riebe has received the working grant of the Swedish Arts Grants Committee in 2020 and 2016, the STIM Grant (STIM-stipendium) and the composition scholarship of the Annik and Lars Leander foundation in 2015, the local scholarship of the Royal Swedish Academy of Music in 2014 and the Culture Grant of the city of Lund in 2012.

-Riebe is currently working on a piano concerto for his long-time collaboration partner, pianist Fredrik Schützer.
+Riebe is also composing a piano concerto for his long-time collaboration partner, pianist Fredrik Schützer.
 The concerto is partly financed by the Grand Piano Grant (Stora Pianostipendiet) of the Malmö Academy of Music.

 He has also an ongoing collaboration with Grammy nominated British violinist Peter Sheppard Skærved where he has composed solo violin works for Sheppard Skærved, inspired by the violinist's own paintings.